Why am I not receiving replies to my ad? or How do I know if I have email waiting for me?

 I am obligated to respond to subpoenas from recognized courts (local magistrates, state courts, and federal courts).

-I may also be obligated to respond to a request for information from any law enforcement provided they declare that they have probable cause to need that information.
+I may also be obligated to respond to a request for information from law enforcement.

 I am also required by the banking agencies I deal with to abide by the industry standards of KYC (Know Your Customer).
 Essentially if someone gets an account and then uses that account to conduct some sort of credit card or banking fraud, I need to demonstrate due diligence in knowing who I am dealing with.